HowToSD/cremage/readme.md

 ## Updates
+June 3, 2024: Model mixer tool has been added to mix models.
+This tool works for both SD 1.5 and SDXL.
+The tool is available on the Tools tab.

 June 2, 2024: Cremage now supports SDXL.
 Check out [Using SDXL with Cremage](docs/users_guide/ug_sdxl.md "View the SDXL Guide")

 ---